KhiopsML/khiops-doc/docs/setup/nocode.md

         The Khiops installer relies on embedded installers for Java and MPI.
 Antivirus software may remove executable files (.exe, .jar) during installation.
 In this case, **you should add exceptions to your antivirus software or disable it during installation.**
     !!! warning
-        The java installer results in a system reboot on some systems (e.g. on Windows Server 2008)
+        The java installer results in a system reboot on some systems (e.g. on Windows Server 2008) !!! warning
+        On some machines, re-installing Khiops may unexpectedly result in just discarding the existing Khiops installation directory.
+In that case, install Khiops again.

 ## Screenshots